 Lumber Yard Development Under Construction

 Facilities Management, the department that truly keeps the gears turning at Longwood, is currently hampered by space limitations on main campus.
 The Master Plan calls for Facilities Management to relocate their base of operations to the space that once housed the Lumber Yard, just behind Longwood Landings on Fourth Street.
-The move would revitalize a building that is currently underused, help Longwood to operate more efficiently and effectively, and free up space on central campus available for other key projects.
+This move will revitalize a site that is currently underused and will free up space on central campus for other key projects.
 Design of the new Facilities Building commenced in January 2023 and is expected to be completed in summer 2024.

 In the interim, the Longwood University College of Education and Human Services developed a program to build and operate the Andy Taylor Early Childhood Development Center.
 In order for this program to start as soon as possible, the Longwood University Real Estate Foundation renovated the existing building as a temporary home for the Center, which serves children 2-4 years old.
 This building required only minimal changes to create four large classrooms, an art room, a play area, a multipurpose area, and an outdoor playground.
 Renovation was completed in August 2017 and the Center opened in fall 2017.
 In January 2022 the Center relocated to its new home in Lankford Hall on the main campus.